-The treatment can also be used to add volume to other areas of the face, like the lips, brows, cheeks, marionette lines and nasolabial folds, creating a more youthful appearance.
+The tear trough procedure can also be used to add volume to other areas of the face, like the lips, brows, cheeks, marionette lines and nasolabial folds, creating a more youthful appearance.
 Filler can also be placed throughout the face with strategic BoNT injections to create a liquid facelift or liquid eye lift, which can be highly effective in selective patients.

 What is Tear Trough Filler and why undergo tear trough treatment?

 In addition, hollowing under the eyes can expose bags, which make the appearance worse.
 Dermal filler injections help to normalise facial contouring around the lid-cheek junction and avoids the need for surgery.

 If your under-eye bags are severe, a blepharoplasty procedure may be more beneficial.

 At what age should you get under-eye fillers?

 Tear trough fillers are an increasingly popular non-surgical aesthetic treatment amongst younger people.
-However, individuals of any age can undergo the procedure if they seek a fresher, more rejuvenated look, and a break from tired looking eyes by restoring volume loss.
+However, individuals of any age can undergo the tear trough filler procedure if they seek a fresher, more rejuvenated look, and a break from tired looking eyes by restoring volume loss.